- Should I provide a statement to an insurance company without a lawyer’s help?

 - Is there more than one definition of “disabled?”

-It is in your best interests to only provide your contact information to an insurance company until you consult with a personal lawyer.
+It is in your best interests to only provide your contact information to an insurance company until you consult with a personal injury lawyer.
 The more significant your injuries, the more imperative it becomes to seek legal counsel before providing any statement.

 About 95 percent of personal injury cases filed settle prior to trial.